vikascohen/Salesforce-ER-Modeller-Studio/README.md

   records themselves is read.
 Scoped to the canvas, never the whole org at once, and only fetched when you turn it on.
-- **Data Dictionary** — a full-screen tab (toggle **Data Dictionary** from the **View** menu, or right-click any canvas entity or palette object → **View in Data Dictionary**), separate from the canvas, for browsing every accessible object in the org: search or scroll the list on the left, and the right shows a full field-level table — label, description, data type, required, custom, primary key, foreign key (and which object it points
+- **Data Dictionary** — a full-screen tab (toggle **Data Dictionary** from the **View** menu separate from the canvas, for browsing every accessible object in the org: search or scroll the list on the left, and the right shows a full field-level table — label, description, data type, required, custom, primary key, foreign key (and which object it points